Opportunities → Workspace Artists-in-Residence

 The purpose of this program is to promote experimentation in making book art – thus artists from all disciplinary backgrounds are encouraged to apply.
 Center for Book Arts especially encourages applications from artists of culturally diverse backgrounds.

 Our workspace Artists-in-Residence are selected by an independent panel of artists, curators, and professionals in the field.
-This cohort’s selection panel included:
+The 2021 cohort’s selection panel included:

 Current Workspace Artists-in-Residence